sirixdb/sirixdb.github.io/transactional-cursor-api.md

 new FilterAxis<XdmNodeReadOnlyTrx>(new ChildAxis(rtx), new NameFilter(rtx, new QNm("a")))
 ```

-For JSON-resources it's as simple as changing the generics argument `XdmNodeReadOnlyTrx` with `JsonNodeReadOnlyTrx`.
+For JSON-resources it's as simple as changing the generic argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` (to change the transaction argument type).

 The `FilterAxis` optionally takes more than one filter.
 The filter either is a `NameFilter`, to filter for names as for instance in elements and attributes, a value filter to filter text nodes or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter` or `PIFilter` to filter processing instruction nodes).